 July 14th brought the arrival of air conditioned (fully??) stock to the Cambrian lines for the first time, being taken forward from Wolverhampton to Aberystwyth by 25296/307.
 On the return working 25296 became a complete failure at Machynlleth leading to 25307 overheating.
 Eventually '307 was revived and took the service on single-handedly.
 The following day 25296 did little better, it failed at Hereford whilst working the 13.35 Crewe - Cardiff, being rescued by 47157.

-Media attention on July 17th was centered on the Research Department's Test Track at Old Dalby with the televised coverage of the staged collision of a rake of Mk I coaches headed by 46009 into a specially positioned Flatrol wagon holding a nuclear flask.
+Media attention on July 17th was centered on the Research Department's Test Track at Old Dalby with the televised coverage of the staged collision of three Mk I coaches (E25154, M4514 & E25564) hauled by 46009 into a specially positioned Flatrol wagon holding a nuclear flask.
+The 100mph collision confirmed the ability of the nuclear flask vehicle to withstand such an impact, not so the unfortunate 46009 which would be broken up in-situ the same month.
 More constructive excitement occurred on July 23rd when 25224 took over the 20.50 Carlisle -Perth at Mossend.
 Perth sent it to Aberdeen on the 01.05 working, Aberdeen forwarding it to Inverness on the 04.49, where for a time its passenger adventures temporarily ended.

 The month of July closed (30th) with tragedy on the Glasgow - Edinburgh route when the 17.30 Edinburgh - Glasgow service hit a cow near Redding.
 The entire train derailed with the first two vehicles being spun round and severely damaged.
 Thirteen lives were lost in the accident, a figure that could have been higher had not the vigilance of the driver on an approaching westbound service led to that service being halted only coach lengths from the wreckage.
 The DBSO was cut up on site several days later, in the process it caught fire, requiring the return of the fire brigade.